Beriff/superium-plus/README.md

 * After that, choose "load unpacked extension" option
 * In the popped-up window select the folder with these two files
 * Should work fine now!

+# submitting own themes
+You can submit your own themes, just send me a .css file and i will add your theme in the next release.
+You will be mentioned as author.